DaoCloud/DaoCloud-docs/docs/en/docs/kairship/crds/crd.md

     <!--screenshot-->

 2. On the `YAML Creation` page, fill in the YAML statement and click `OK`.
-Download and import functions are also supported.
+Download and import features are also supported.

     <!--screenshot-->